westcoastcode-se/o2/README.md

 - [ ] exceptions or `error` return value?
     - for example, exceptions should be considered a fatal error so why not panic?
+- [ ] consider having separate types for `struct` and `class`.
+    - structs will not have a virtual table, so virtual functions of any kind are not allowed and only compile-time casting is allowed
+    - classes will have virtual table and runtime-based casting is allowed
+    - inheritance between classes and struct should not be allowed
+- [ ] generate source code based on syntax tree
+  - might be useful for macro-troubleshooting